Hermanye996/test_repo/README.md

 #### 1.2 Test in Gazebo
-Control the mini pupper in Gazebo with keyboard.
+Control the mini pupper in Gazebo with a keyboard.
 ```bash
 # Terminal 1
 . ~/ros2_ws/install/setup.bash # setup.zsh if you use zsh instead of bash